An easy homemade chicken tikka masala, with homemade curry paste and healthy side dishes

 Healthy homemade tikka masala curry

-Most of the time I feel bad about this as it usually means I end up in my local curry take away.
-However, when its homemade from scratch and I know exactly whats gone in it; I can enjoy a wonderful curry, full of flavour with less that 500 calories, and only 2.2g of saturates! - I declare it shall be curry night every night!! 🙂
+Most of the time I feel bad about a mid week chicken tikka masala, as it usually means I end up in my local curry takeaway.
+However, when its homemade chicken tikka masala from scratch and I know exactly whats gone in it; I can enjoy a wonderful curry, full of flavour with less that 500 calories, and only 2.2g of saturates! - I declare it shall be curry night every night!! 🙂

 In my opinion the best way to cut down on fat and saturates in a curry is to reduce the oil (or ghee) and replace things like coconut milk with fat free yogurt.

 In this recipe I have used fat free yogurt and ground almonds, which adds a bit of creaminess and minimises saturate fats whilst boosting the "good fat" content.

 In addition I like to make my own homemade tikka masala paste from scratch, so I know exactly what has gone into this dish from start to finish.
 The paste is also really easy to make and can be stored in jars in the fridge for up to a month.
 This same approach can also be taken with a Thai green curry, Thai red curry, or Massaman curry by blending together chillies and Thai herbs and spices to create a Thai red curry paste, Thai green curry paste, Thai yellow curry paste or Massaman curry paste.

 How can I make my curry more spicy?